oliyh/pedestal-api/README.md

 ## Example

-See the [example code](https://github.com/oliyh/pedestal-api/tree/master/example) or below:
+See the [example code](https://github.com/oliyh/pedestal-api/tree/master/example) (reproduced below) can be seen running on Heroku at [https://pedestal-api.herokuapp.com]:

 ```clojure
 (ns pedestal-api-example.service